harplife/zettelkasten/math/precalculus/Chapter 5/3_Trigonometric_Graphs.md

 y = \sin(Bx)
 $$

-The period of the transformed function is also changed :
+The **period** of the transformed function is related to frequency, such that :

 $$
 P = \frac{2\pi}{B}